jbnunn/notes/README.md

 2. Navigate to the project directory in your terminal.
 3. Build the application using the Rust toolchain: `cargo build --release`.
 4. The compiled binary will be located in the `target/release` directory.
+5. (Optional) Copy the binary to a location in your PATH, e.g., `sudo cp target/release/notes /usr/local/bin`.
+Then, run `notes` from anywhere in your command line.

 ## Configuration